very3b/HFSS_script/README.md

 #HFSS script in VBscript

-trying to do each component separatly, and can be modulized add_fline is verified
+Trying to do each component separatly, and can be modulized

+1,add_fline is verified

+2,add_port is verfied